Lake County Division of Transportation Intersection Improvement Project: Fairfield Road and Route 176

 - During construction, access to Lakewood, the Lake County Discovery Museum, the Lakewood Dog Exercise Area and all adjacent trails will remain open though minor interruptions or temporary closures may occur.
 Be alert to signage that may direct to alternative preserve entrances.

 - Click here to view weekly LCDOT Project Status Updates, closure notices and project map.

 On the Move

-In two to three years, the Museum will make the move from its current location in Wauconda to the Lake County Forest Preserves General Offices building on Winchester Road in Libertyville.
+The museum will make a future move from its current location in Wauconda to the Lake County Forest Preserves General Offices in Libertyville.
 Private donations are being sought to fund the move.
 With twice the exhibit space of its current building and a more controlled environment to store collections, the new location will allow the Museum to display more of its artifacts and special exhibits and to better protect its historic collections.

 The central-county location near public transit and major roadways is expected to increase accessibility and public attendance, as well.
 Lakewood will continue to host popular annual outdoor events such as Civil War Days in July and the Farm Heritage Festival in September.

 Whether you're a regular museum visitor or new to the area, we invite you to share your thoughts and ideas with us as we prepare to move and expand our exhibit space, and to ask us any questions you may have about the relocation.
 Please contact Katherine Hamilton Smith, Director of Cultural Resources, at 847-968-3380.

 The museum provides a fun, well-rounded experience close to home.
 Hands-on interactive exhibits introduce the history of Lake County in a fun learning environment.
 The museum also displays the nation’s largest permanent exhibition on the history and significance of postcards.
 Changing exhibits in our special exhibition galleries take inspiration from art, history and popular culture.